dongdongbh/dongdongbh.github.io/_posts/2020-06-09-file-server.md

 #### Download and upload

-If you want to build you own cloud driver, Seafile, Kodexplorer, owncloud, nextlcoud are good choices.
+If you want to build you own **cloud server**, Seafile, Kodexplorer, owncloud, nextlcoud are good choices.

 You can build a **ftp** (e.g. vsftpd, sftp) for file upload and download.
 By doing so, you can download and upload your files by ftp, and view it on nginx hosted web.

-If you want to use nginx it self, it can be done by [this](<https://www.yanxurui.cc/posts/server/2017-03-21-NGINX-as-a-file-server/>). or refer [here](<https://www.yanxurui.cc/posts/server/2017-03-21-NGINX-as-a-file-server/>).
-It done by *nginx_upload_module*.
+If you want to use **nginx** it self, it can be done by [this](<https://www.yanxurui.cc/posts/server/2017-03-21-NGINX-as-a-file-server/>). or refer [here](<https://www.yanxurui.cc/posts/server/2017-03-21-NGINX-as-a-file-server/>).
+It done by `nginx_upload_module`.

-**Aria2** is a good offline download tool, and it enables you use AriaNG  manage your download processes on web.
-After you download the video files, you can view it on h5ai.
+**Aria2** is a good offline download tool, and it enables you use [AriaNG](https://github.com/mayswind/AriaNg) front-end to  manage your download processes on web.
+After you download the video files, you can view it on [h5ai](https://github.com/lrsjng/h5ai).

 For cloud, I tried Seafile, but is hard to install on Debian and unstable for my server, I try it  with scrip, manually install and docker, all failed or unstable.
 Finally, I installed owncloud with docker, and succeeded.